codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 An alternative way to create Docker images is to just package an existing artifact or application which is created earlier in the CI process.

->Notice that even though this is a very popular way to create Dockerfiles, and Codefresh supports it, we do **NOT** recommend to write Dockerfiles like this.
-Please learn about Docker multi-stage builds if you are not familiar with them.
+>Though this is a very popular way to create Dockerfiles, and Codefresh supports it, we do **NOT** recommend writing Dockerfiles like this.
+Please learn about Docker multistage builds if you are not familiar with them.

 You can see this pattern in all kinds of Dockerfiles that assume the application is already there (or that dependencies are already downloaded).
-Here is a [Dockerfile that packages an existing JAR]({{site.baseurl}}/docs/learn-by-example/java/spring-boot-2/#spring-boot-2-and-docker-package-only) file.
+Here is a [Dockerfile that packages an existing JAR]({{site.baseurl}}/docs/example-catalog/ci-examples/spring-boot-2/#spring-boot-2-and-docker-package-only) file.

  `Dockerfile`
 {% highlight docker %}